 Tony: This is like you know hundred and something acts

 Brad: Yeah this is like big time, this is really good.

 Brad: I saw some of my favorite bands, Chili Peppers, Tool, Killers, all sorts of really high-end acts.
 I actually saw Birds of Tokyo when they were very, when they were just starting, and they were in one of the little side stages.
 But that was cool because you know if you were a fan of them you could get a spot and get right up close to the stage and you know it was cool.

 Stev: Now personally I prefer festivals instead of concerts because you just have the opportunity to see so many more bands in a short amount of time.
 For somebody who often goes to concert, how do you feel about that?

-Brad: Well nowadays there’s no, Well I’m older for a starter.
-But there’s just no festivals that really interests me.
-There’s none you know I’d look out and be like you know I like that band that band.
+Brad: Well nowadays there’s no, well I’m older for a starter but there’s just no festivals that really interest me.
+There’s none you know I’d look out and be like you know I like that band and that band and that band.
 But there wasn’t there’s not enough on the list for me to get excited about.
-Maybe I’m just getting older or have I’m out of touch probably.
+Maybe I’m just getting older or have, I’m out of touch probably.